 Does it all sound a bit abstract and confusing so far?
 Let me share some examples to give you a real taste of what is possible.

-With Power Query you could consolidate all the data at once with a single refresh.
+With Power Query, you can easily consolidate the data from all the workbooks with a few clicks in the user interface.
 You don’t need to open up each worksheet, you don’t need to copy and paste.
-Just save all the files in the same folder, then update the consolidation with one click.
+Then when it comes time to update, just save all the files in the same folder, and consolidate with one click.

 Your business has just acquired a new company.
 As is often the case, their software system is different to the rest of the company.
 Management currently has no intention of changing IT systems.
 Your job is to create a summarized sales dashboard for the whole company each week.
 Sounds like it could be a lot of work.

-With Power Query you may be able to get data directly from each system and with the use of a mapping table, update the dashboard with a single refresh.
+With Power Query you can import data directly from each system and with the use of a mapping table, create a dashboard that can be refreshed with a single click.

-The average user doesn’t use the word “Query” particularly often to describe the tasks they undertake.
-Put the word “Power” in front and nothing is clearer.
+The average user doesn’t use the word “Query” to describe the tasks they undertake.
+Put the word “Power” in front and nothing is any clearer.
 Maybe this is why Microsoft changed the name to Get & Transform in Excel 2016 and placed it in the Data ribbon.
 I am sure they were trying to give the user more clarity.
-I’m sure if you asked most people to guess what the tool did, just based on the name, many will get some of the right answer.
-While it may officially be called Get and Transform in Excel 2016 and later, the name Power Query appears to have stuck with the Excel community.
+While it may be labelled Get and Transform in Excel 2016 and later, the name Power Query appears to have stuck with the Excel community.

 How difficult is Power Query to learn?

-If you are you thinking that you need to be a programmer?
-Or at least an Excel expert?
-You would be wrong.
-Power Query has an easy to use interface which is designed for everyday users.
+So, how difficult is it to learn Power Query?
+If you are thinking that you need to be a programmer, or at least an Excel expert, you would be wrong.
+Power Query has an easy-to-use interface which is designed for everyday users.